openshift/oadp-operator/README.md

 sets up and installs <a href="https://velero.io/">Velero</a> on the OpenShift platform, allowing users to backup and restore applications.
 [See video demo!](https://www.youtube.com/watch?v=iyoxuP2xb2E)

-- The official OpenShift OADP documentation can be found [here](https://docs.openshift.com/container-platform/4.12/backup_and_restore/application_backup_and_restore/backing_up_and_restoring/backing-up-applications.html)
 - We maintain an up to date FAQ page [here](https://access.redhat.com/articles/5456281)

 <hr style="height:1px;border:none;color:#333;">